Adjunct Research Fellow

 Recent Publications and Reports:

 Milam, J., J.A.
 Litvaitis, A. Warren, D. Keirstead, D.I.
 King.
-In review.
+In press.
 Bee assemblages in managed early-successional habitats in southeastern New Hampshire.
 Northeastern Naturalist.

 Roberts, H.P., D. I., King, and J. Milam.
 2017.
 Factors affecting bee communities in forest openings and adjacent mature forest.
 Forest Ecology and Management 394:111-122.